kvk-code/mysql_pdo/PHP_PDO_Class_Notes.md

 **PDO** stands for **PHP Data Objects**.
 It is a database access layer that provides a uniform interface for accessing different types of databases (MySQL, PostgreSQL, SQLite, etc.).

 ### Why Use PDO?
-## 15. Practice Exercises
+## 14. Practice Exercises

 ### Basic Exercises:
 1. Create a form and PHP script to insert a book record (title, author, price)
 2. Modify the student insert to also include email and phone number
 3. Create a script that inserts 5 students using a loop
 4. Add validation to check if age is between 15 and 30
-5. Create error handling for different types of database errors
+5. Test error handling by trying to insert duplicate roll numbers

 ### Advanced Exercises (After mastering basics):
 6. Modify your `bindParam()` calls to explicitly specify data types
-7. Create a script with NULL values and use `PDO::PARAM_NULL`
+7. Add `lastInsertId()` to display the auto-generated student ID
-8. Test the performance difference between auto-detection and explicit types
+8. Create separate error messages for different types of errors (check `$e->getCode()`)
-9. Handle large integers using `PDO::PARAM_INT` explicitly
+9. Add CSS styling to make your success and error pages look professional
-10. Create a file upload system using `PDO::PARAM_LOB`atabase Independent** - Works with multiple database systems
+10. Create a complete CRUD system (Create, Read, Update, Delete) for studentsatabase Independent** - Works with multiple database systems
 - ✅ **Security** - Supports prepared statements to prevent SQL injection
 - ✅ **Object-Oriented** - Clean, modern coding style
 - ✅ **Error Handling** - Better exception handling